furyctl get supported-versions

 Options inherited from parent commands

 -D, --debug Enables furyctl debug output.
 This will greatly increase the verbosity.
-Notice that you can always access the debug output in the log file.
+Debug logs and additional logs are also always written to the log file.
+See the --log flag.

 -d, --disable-analytics Disable analytics

--g, --git-protocol string Download repositories using the given protocol (options: https, ssh).
+-g, --git-protocol git-protocol Download repositories using the given protocol.
 Use when SSH traffic is being blocked or when SSH client has not been configured

-set the GITHUB_TOKEN environment variable with your token to use authentication while downloading, for example for private repositories (default "https")
+set the GITHUB_TOKEN environment variable with your token to use authentication while downloading, for example for private repositories.

--H, --https DEPRECATED: by default furyctl uses https protocol to download repositories (default true)
+-H, --https DEPRECATED: by default furyctl uses https protocol to download repositories.
+See --git-protocol flag (default true)

--l, --log string Path to the log file or set to 'stdout' to log to standard output.
+-l, --log string Path to a file or folder where to write logs to.
+Set to 'stdout' write to standard output.
+Target path will be created if it does not exists.
+Path is relative to --workdir.
 Default is '<outdir>/.furyctl/furyctl.<timestamp>-<random number>.log'

 -T, --no-tty Disable TTY making furyctl's output more friendly to non-interactive shells by disabling animations and colors

--o, --outdir string Path where to create the data directory (.furyctl).
+-o, --outdir string Path where to create the ".furyctl" data directory.
 Default is the user's home.
+Path is relative to --workdir

 See Also

-- furyctl get - Get the kubeconfig, available upgrade paths for a cluster or compatible versions to use between SD, providers, furyctl.
+- furyctl get - Get the kubeconfig, available upgrade paths for a cluster or compatible versions to use between SD, providers, furyctl